 In the above example, if the target_fille doesn’t exist in the target_directory, it will create target_file.

 However, if the new_file already exists, it will overwrite it without asking.
-Which means the content of the existing target file will be changed with the content of the source file.
+This means the content of the existing target file will be changed with the content of the source file.

 I’ll show you how to deal with overwriting of files later in this tutorial.